dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 The algorithm for the case using AES128 is shown below.
 Each call to AES128 generates 8 coefficients.

-### Matrix A generation with SHAKE128

-The algorithm for the case using SHAKE128 is shown below.
-Each call to SHAKE128 generates n coefficients (i.e., a full matrix row).

 ~~~pseudocode
 for i = 0 to n - 1 do
     for j = 0 to n - 1 step 8 do